There are several types of problems that may occur during your OPT or OPT application:

 A letter containing detailed explanation of the error

-Copy of original OPT I-20 that was issued by BIO.
+A copy of original the OPT I-20 that was issued by BIO.
 It does not have to be issued within the past 30 days.

 Supporting documentation, if needed